muxinc/media-chrome/docs/src/pages/en/themes.md

 </media-theme>
 ```

-In the example above the `videotitle` attribute is provided to
+In the example above the `videotitle` attribute is provided to the `<media-theme>`
-`<media-theme>` element and this is then rendered in the template.
+element and this is then rendered in the template.

+> It's recommended not to use the native `title` attribute because this will add
+add a tooltip on mouse hover.

+If you add an attribute with a dash like `song-title` make sure to access the
+variable in the template with a camelCase name like `songTitle`.

 #### Special variables